smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/08 - Cross Join.md

 # CROSS JOINS

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In `Microsoft SQL Server`, there are two join functions for performing a cross join, `CROSS JOIN` and `CROSS APPLY`.
+SQL Server provides two ways to perform cross joins: `CROSS JOIN` and `CROSS APPLY`.
+While both can produce Cartesian products, they differ in their use cases and behavior:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A `CROSS JOIN` creates all permutations (i.e., a cartesian product) of the two joining tables.
-It will produce a result set that is the number of rows in the first table multiplied by the number of rows in the second table.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It is essential to be mindful of the number of rows in each table because a `CROSS JOIN` will return the product of the number of rows of both tables.
-If one table has 100 rows and the other has 1000 rows, a `CROSS JOIN` will return 100,000 rows.
-Therefore, `CROSS JOIN` can cause performance issues if used on large tables.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Note, you can also use recursion to generate permutation sets.
-The benefit of using recursion is when you have an unknown number of elements you need to create permutations on, which you may not know at runtime.
-With `CROSS JOIN`, you need to create each join manually.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Also of note is that in Microsoft SQL Server, there are two join functions for performing a cross join, `CROSS JOIN` and `CROSS APPLY`.  `CROSS JOIN` and `CROSS APPLY` will work when only dealing with tables, but `CROSS APPLY` will only work with table-valued functions and sub-queries, which I will demonstrate below.
+`CROSS JOIN` generates a Cartesian product between two tables—every row in the first table is combined with every row in the second.
+If Table A has 100 rows and Table B has 1,000 rows, the result will contain 100,000 rows.

+`CROSS APPLY` can also be used to perform a cross join–like operation, but it is more powerful: it allows joining each row to a table-valued function or subquery that can vary per row.

+⚠️ Be cautious: both join types can produce large result sets and may impact performance when used on large datasets.

 #### Permutations vs Combinations

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Permutations and combinations are both ways of arranging a set of items, but they differ in how the items are arranged.
-Permutations are arrangements of items in a specific order, while combinations are selections of items without regard to the order.
+Permutations and combinations are common patterns when using CROSS JOIN:

-*  Permutations are a way of arranging a set of items in a specific order.
-For example, if you have the set of items {A, B, C}, there are 3!
-(3 factorial) or 6 possible permutations: ABC, ACB, BAC, BCA, CAB, CBA.
+*  Permutations involve arranging items in order.
+For example, with {A, B, C}, permutations include: ABC, ACB, BAC, etc. A `CROSS JOIN` is often used to generate these.

-*  Combinations, conversely, are a way of selecting a subset of items from a set without regard to the order.
-For example, if you have the set of items {A, B, C}, there are 3 C 2 (read as "3 choose 2") or 3 possible combinations: AB, AC, BC.
+*  Combinations involve selecting subsets without considering order.
+From {A, B, C}, the 2-item combinations are AB, AC, and BC.

 ---------------------------------------------------------------------------------